Meibion Glyndŵr: Popular support

-Following a public appeal for witnesses on Crimewatch, Welsh actor and singer-songwriter, Bryn Fôn, wrote a song titled "Meibion y Fflam", intended to belittle the police’s failed attempts at catching the arsonists.
+Following a public appeal for witnesses on Crimewatch, Welsh actor and singer-songwriter, Bryn Fôn, wrote and performed the song "Meibion y Fflam" (lit. 'sons of the flame'), intended to belittle the police’s failed attempts at catching the arsonists.
 The song was released in 1989 by the band Sobin a’r Smaeliaid, of which Bryn Fôn was the lead singer.
 In 1990, detectives visited Fôn’s home in Llanllyfni and arrested both Bryn and his partner, Anna, after discovering a package hidden in a stone wall on his cottage’s land, which police alleged contained the components required to construct a bomb.
 After holding both Fôn and his partner at Dolgellau police station for 48 hours, police released both of them without charge.
 His C'mon Midffîld! co-star, Mei Jones, and another Welsh actor, Dyfed Thomas, were also arrested at the same time, with both being later released without charge.

-Speaking on S4C's investigative Taro Naw in 2004, the former head of North Wales Police CID, Detective Chief Superintendent Gareth Jones, alleged that many within the force were sympathetic to the arsonists.
+Speaking on S4C's investigative Taro Naw (lit. 'hitting nine') in 2004, the former head of North Wales Police CID, Detective Chief Superintendent Gareth Jones, alleged that many within the force were sympathetic to the arsonists.
 Jones had been responsible for heading the police unit tasked with the investigation into Meibion Glyndŵr at the time of the firebombing campaign.
 Commenting on the matter, Jones stated, "There's no doubt that some police outside this unit were supportive of what was going on.
 I have no doubt about that, and we had to co-operate and work with those people - but nobody was open about it at the time, of course."